Judy Richardson: Drum and Spear Bookstore

 In 1968, shortly after the assassination of Martin Luther King Jr., Richardson and other former SNCC staffers founded Drum and Spear Bookstore in Washington, D.C.
 It became the largest Black bookstore in the country, with Richardson as the children's editor of Drum and Spear Press.
 Richardson said about the bookstore's name that the drum symbolized "communications within the diaspora" while the spear suggested "whatever else might be necessary for the liberation of the people."

 In 1970, Howard University's Journal of Negro Education published Richardson's essay on racism in Black children's books.

 Later years

 Richardson attended Columbia University and received her degree from Antioch College in General Studies.
 In 2012, Richardson received an honorary degree from Swarthmore and spoke at the 2012 commencement ceremony.

 In 2019, Richardson was the keynote speaker for National History Day.
 In September 2020 she was featured on the USA Today Storytellers Project Live.

 Richardson serves on the board of directors of the SNCC Legacy Project, which preserves records of Black activism past and present.

+Richardson was recognized as a Local Hero and interviewed by Congressman Jamie Raskin on January 12, 2024.
+The interview was posted on YouTube, episode 192 of the Local Hero Video Series.